Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Evo-PINN: Physics-Informed Learning with Evolutionary Algorithms

-There exists a multitude of evolutionary computation techniques for achieving meta-learnable optimizers, loss functions, neural architectures, and model initializations over a distribution of physics-informed learning tasks.
-They can provide diverse training strategies for exploration to achieve effective and efficient training of a generalizable PINN.
+There is significant potential in exploring evolutionary computation methods to develop meta-learnable optimizers, loss functions, neural architectures, and initializations tailored to diverse physics-informed learning tasks, thereby presenting opportunities to enhance the generalizability of PINN models.
 Lastly, we would like to make additional remarks on the important role of labeled data in meta-learning PINN.
-In general, the meta-learning of PINNs incurs a higher upfront training cost to achieve good generalization.
+In general, the meta-learning incurs a higher upfront training cost to achieve good generalization.
 Some proposed methods such as the Baldwinian-PINN cleverly utilize a data-centric meta-learning objective, i.e., using data MSE rather than purely physics-driven loss.
-Meta-learning PINN algorithms can be meaningfully guided by a few tasks with labeled data, easing optimization difficulties caused by the complex loss landscape defined by the physics-informed loss.
+Meta-learning PINN algorithms can be meaningfully guided by a few tasks with labeled data, easing optimization difficulties caused by the complex loss landscape defined by the physics-informed loss. \\